bradflaugher/AI-101/README.md

 ### Topics
 * Definition: [Accuracy](https://medium.datadriveninvestor.com/accuracy-trap-pay-attention-to-recall-precision-f-score-auc-d02f28d3299c), [Precision, Recall, F1](https://emkademy.com/research/toolbox/2020-03-02-accuracy-precision-recall), [AUC](https://paulvanderlaken.com/2019/08/16/roc-auc-precision-and-recall-visually-explained/)
 * Definition: [Confusion Matrix](https://www.statology.org/confusion-matrix-python/)... [in Tensorflow too](https://www.tensorflow.org/tutorials/audio/simple_audio#display_a_confusion_matrix)
 * Discussion: How do you measure model performance with other ML techniques?
-(Back to Excel Nerual Net for a moment)
+(Back to Excel Nerual Net for a moment) then [Custom Loss Functions](https://stackoverflow.com/questions/53980031/pytorch-custom-loss-function) and [Custom Loss Functions #2](https://discuss.pytorch.org/t/custom-loss-functions/29387/3)
+* Discussion: "The Price is Right" Loss Function?
 * Discussion: Layer Types and Standard or Template Models
 * Discussion: Where to start, how to adjust hyperparameters
 * Discussion: How can you steal ideas?